01 of 06

 Fourth of July in San Francisco

-If you love watching Independence Day fireworks displays, we've rounded the best places to enjoy them in California.
+If you love watching Independence Day fireworks displays, this is a roundup of the best places to enjoy them in California.

 More Ways to Celebrate July 4 in California

 If you're taking a trip for the holiday, you might want to do something on July 2nd or 3rd... or even the 5th.
-You can find more things to do in California in July here.
+Explore more things to do in California in July here.

 4th of July in San Francisco

 To see fireworks all around the Bay, try Treasure Island.
 Or go up into the Marin Headlands north of the Golden Gate Bridge for a bird's eye view.
-For both of locations, you need to get there early.
+For... both of the locations, you need to get there early.
 These prime spots fill up hours in advance.

-During the day, head to the East Bay town of Alameda, which holds one of the country's biggest Fourth of July parades, so big that locals joke that half the 80,000 residents turn out to watch the other half marching past.
-Get this year's details.
+During the day, head to the East Bay for one of the country's biggest Independence Day parades.
+In fact, Alameda Fourth of July parade is so big that locals joke that half the 80,000 residents turn out to watch the other half marching past.

-If you're from out of town and don't know this, don't plan on watching the fireworks wearing that skimpy little summer outfit you love so much.
-Fourth of July in San Francisco can be foggy and cold.
-In fact, we've worn as many as four layers to keep warm while watching the fireworks.Continue to 2 of 6 below.
+In case you don't know about San Francisco summer weather, don't plan on watching the fireworks wearing that skimpy little summer outfit you love so much.
+July 4 in San Francisco can be foggy and cold.
+In fact, people sometimes wear as many as four layers to keep warm while watching the fireworks.Continue to 2 of 6 below.

 02 of 06